christophenne/trello2planka/README.md

 * Only one board at a time.
 * For simplicity, users/members are not taken care of at all.
+* Not imported yet:
+  * Dates/Timers
-* Not imported yet: history/actions (except for comments).
+  * history/actions (except for comments).

+Please also be aware of the [open issues](https://github.com/christophenne/trello2planka/issues).

 ## Compatibility